The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Introduction

 \section{Introduction}

-Early Hubble Space Telescope (HST) imaging of high-redshift galaxies revealed systems with patchy, clumpy, kpc-scale substructures \citep{Cowie95, Giavalisco96, vdB96, Elmegreen05, Elmegreen07}.
-Later work showed that these substructures (hereafter, ``clumps'') are bright in the rest-frame ultraviolet (UV), are fairly massive ($\gtrsim10^7~M_{\odot}$), have young stellar ages ($\sim100$ Myr), and make up about $10-50\%$ of the total star-formation rates (SFRs) and about $4-20\%$ of the total stellar mass of their host galaxies, on average \citep{Elmegreen08, Elmegreen09, ForsterSchreiber11, Guo12, Guo15, Guo18, Wisnioski12, Wuyts12, Wuyts13, Livermore15, Shibuya16, Soto17, Zanella19, Mehta21, Vanzella21, Mestric22, Claeyssens25}.
-These results suggest that clumps were significant sites of star formation in galaxies over $0.5<z<3$, during the peak of cosmic star-formation activity \citep{MadauDickinson14}.
+Early Hubble Space Telescope (HST) imaging of high-redshift galaxies revealed systems with patchy, clumpy, kiloparsec-scale substructures \citep{Cowie95, Giavalisco96, vdB96, Elmegreen05, Elmegreen07}.
+Later work showed that these substructures (hereafter, ``clumps'') are bright in the rest-frame ultraviolet (UV), are fairly massive ($\gtrsim10^7~M_{\odot}$), have young stellar ages ($\sim100$ Myr), and, {on average,} make up about $10-50\%$ of the total star formation rates (SFRs) and about $4-20\%$ of the total stellar mass of their host galaxies \citep{Elmegreen08, Elmegreen09, ForsterSchreiber11, Guo12, Guo15, Guo18, Wisnioski12, Wuyts12, Wuyts13, Livermore15, Shibuya16, Soto17, Zanella19, Mehta21, Vanzella21, Mestric22, Claeyssens25, Sok25}.
+These results suggest that clumps were significant sites of star formation in galaxies over $0.5<z<3$, during the peak of cosmic star formation activity \citep{MadauDickinson14}.

 Studies of observed and simulated clumps have proposed two main formation mechanisms.
 The first is violent disk instabilities (VDI), wherein gas collapses under gravitational instabilities in marginally stable gaseous disks \citep{Noguchi98, Noguchi99, Immeli04_ism, Immeli04_hst, Bournaud07, Bournaud09, Agertz09, Dekel09_theory, Ceverino10, Romeo10, Romeo14, Inoue16}.
-The VDI is sustained by the high gas fractions in high-redshift galaxies \citep[][and references therein]{Tacconi20}, which are fed by the accretion of cold gas from the intergalactic medium \citep{Birnboim03, Keres05, Keres09, Dekel06, Bournaud09_accretion, Dekel09, Dekel09_theory, Nelson13}.
-Observational support for the VDI has been found by examining integral field spectroscopic data, with which maps of gas kinematics may be measured \citep{ForsterSchreiber11, Genzel11, Genzel14, Wisnioski11, Wisnioski12, Newman12, Mieda16}.
+The VDI is sustained by the high gas fractions in high-redshift galaxies \citep[][and references therein]{Tacconi20}, fed by the accretion of cold gas from the intergalactic medium \citep{Birnboim03, Keres05, Keres09, Dekel06, Bournaud09_accretion, Dekel09, Dekel09_theory, Nelson13}.
+Observational support for the VDI {comes from} integral field spectroscopic data, with which maps of gas kinematics may be measured \citep{ForsterSchreiber11, Genzel11, Genzel14, Wisnioski11, Wisnioski12, Newman12, Mieda16}.
 The second mechanism is mergers, during which gas is compressed by tidal forces and/or turbulence due to gravitational interactions between galaxies \citep{DiMatteo08, Renaud15, Nakazato24}.
-Observational support for mergers has come from visual inspection of the morphologies of clumpy and non-clumpy galaxies \citep{Straughn15} and integral field spectroscopy \citep{Puech10, MenendezDelmestre13}.
+Observational support for mergers has come from visual inspection of the morphologies of clumpy and nonclumpy galaxies \citep{Straughn15} and integral field spectroscopy \citep{Puech10, MenendezDelmestre13}.